Swiss Court Removes Prosecutor Investigating Infantino - UrduPoint

 The prosecutor who was investigating FIFA president Gianni Infantino has been removed for public statements that were 'biased' against the head of world football's governing body, a Swiss court announced on Wednesday

-Stefan Keller opened proceedings against Infantino in July 2020 over three informal meetings with the former head of the Swiss public prosecutor's office (MPC).
+Stefan Keller opened an inquiry into Infantino in July 2020 over three informal meetings with the former head of the Swiss public prosecutor's office (MPC).
 In March he started investigating Infantino's use of a private jet paid for by FIFA.

 Keller had not yet started formal proceedings in either case.